The cheapest architecture is the one you understand well enough to push.

 | Failure Rate | 0.0001% (Effectively Zero) |

 On a server with a quarter of the CPU and RAM, the service became perfectly stable.
-While throughput dropped by a predictable 25%, the failure rate was nonexistent.
-The paradox was clear: starving the application of CPU resources had made it more reliable.
+Throughput dropped by about 25%, but the failure rate disappeared.

-The final, stable results, even on a modest 1-vCPU server, speak for themselves:
+The final stable results, even on a modest 1-vCPU server, changed the business argument:

 - Peak Throughput: A sustained ~1,700 requests per second.